Key Figures & Certifications

 30,39

-Packaging materials disposed per vehicle 2,3
+Packaging materials disposed of per vehicle 1,3

 kg